Moonlight Syndrome: Development

 Moonlight Syndrome is an entry from the Twilight Syndrome series, and the first entry in the series to feature major input from Goichi Suda, who acted as writer and director.
 Suda had previously served as director of the first two Twilight Syndrome games when the original director had to step down due to scheduling conflicts, but he was unable to have much input.
 He wanted to create his own take on the series with Moonlight Syndrome, similar to how he had created an unconventional and notoriously dark ending to Super Fire Pro Wrestling Special in reaction to his restricted work on Super Fire Pro Wrestling III.
 The game began development following the release of the second Twilight Syndrome game.
 While the series focused on supernatural horror, Suda wanted to create something more frightening and apart the ghost story elements which genuinely scared him to the point he did not want to be involved with the series.
 This resulted in the story shifting away from paranormal elements and using psychological horror.
 The aim was to increase the frightening aspects of the game by making the violent incidents within the story random and caused by people rather than supernatural entities.

 The characters were designed by Takashi Miyamoto, who was picked by Suda based on his earlier work on another project.
 Suda's main wish with the characters was to take the cast of Twilight Syndrome and confront them with a clashing set of ideologies.
 Moonlight Syndrome also saw the introduction of voice acting to the series, as Suda wanted to express the story differently.
 For voiced segments, subtitles were omitted to heighten this sense of contrasting story-telling styles.
 When recording their lines, Suda remembered that the voice actors commented that they did not understand what was going on in the story.
 The music was composed by Masafumi Takada.

-Due to his extensive creative control as compared to the original games, Suda was able to include several strange images, including the final scene featuring a severed head in a bag.
+Due to his extensive creative control as compared to the original games, Suda was able to include several strange images, including the final scene featuring a head in a bag.
 During production, government restrictions around content in games and entertainment media were tightened due to the Kobe child murders and their resultant controversy.
 The new censorship rules forced Suda to tone down some of the more extreme imagery, especially since the main character murders others in a similar manner to the child murderer.